 All constructs of KatG were expressed in E. coli BL21(DE3) cells.
 250 ml of primary culture was grown overnight at 37°C, which was then used to inoculate 6 x 1L Erlenmeyer flasks of 2XYT media and incubated at 37°C until an OD600 of 0.5 was reached.
-Just before induction, aminolevulinic acid at a final concentration of 300 μM was added to the media and the cultures were subsequently induced with 500 μM of IPTG and incubated overnight at 18°C. The cells were then harvested by centrifugation at 3,501 g for 30 min at 4°C. Both the WT KatG protein and the variants were purified based on the protocol of (Marcinkeviciene et al., 1995) Marcinkeviciene et al., 1995 (Marcinkeviciene et al., 1995) and Zhao et al., 2006 (Zhao et al., 2006), with slight modifications as described in detail below.
+Just before induction, aminolevulinic acid at a final concentration of 300 μM was added to the media and the cultures were subsequently induced with 500 μM of IPTG and incubated overnight at 18°C. The cells were then harvested by centrifugation at 3,501 g for 30 min at 4°C. Both the WT KatG protein and the variants were purified based on the protocol of (Marcinkeviciene et al., 1995) Marcinkeviciene et al., 1995 (Marcinkeviciene et al., 2006 (Zhao et al., 2006), with slight modifications as described in detail below.

 The cells were resuspended in lysis buffer containing: 20 mM potassium phosphate, pH 7.2, 20 mM Imidazole, 500 mM NaCl, 5 mM MgCl2, Protease Inhibitors and DNase I. Cells were then incubated with stirring at 4°C for an hour after the addition of 100 μM (final concentration) of hemin chloride.
 They were lysed with sonication and incubated again at 4°C with stirring for 30 min.
 The cell debris was removed by centrifugation at 38,724 g for 20 min at 4°C and the supernatant filtered.
 The clarified supernatant was passed through the IMAC (nickel-sepharose) column equilibrated with lysis buffer.
 Proteins were eluted using Elution Buffer (500 mM Imidazole, 20 mM Potassium phosphate pH 7.2, 500 mM NaCl).
 TEV protease was added to remove the His-tag.
-The protein was dialysed overnight in 20 mM potassium phosphate, pH 7.2 and subjected to the reverse IMAC to remove the His-tag.
 The protein was loaded onto the Hi-trap Q anion exchange column equilibrated with 20 mM potassium phosphate buffer pH 7.2 and eluted using a 0-1 M